Japan Assesses Damage After Strongest Typhoon in 25 Years

 Authorities had advised more than 1 million people to evacuate and cancelled hundreds of flights as Japan braced for Typhoon Jebi, its strongest storm since 1993, which slammed into Shikoku island around midday before continuing north to Kobe on Japan’s main island of Honshu towards the Sea of Japan.

 Heavy rain and powerful wind submerged runways at Osaka’s Kansai International Airport and pinned a fuel tanker to a bridge linking the airport to the city of Izumisano, according to national broadcaster NHK.
 More than 3,000 people were stranded overnight at the airport, one of Japan’s busiest travel hubs, and 750 flights were cancelled Tuesday.
+Travelers were transported by ferry to nearby Kobe Airport Wednesday, but an additional 162 flights were scrapped.

 Japan’s meteorological agency said that the storm had downgraded to a low pressure system as it crossed the Sea of Japan early Wednesday, but cautioned that it was still moving, with winds reaching 100mph, NHK reports.
 Weather forecasters predicted rainfall of more than 2 inches per hour in northern and eastern Japan Wednesday, and authorities are urging people to remain wary for violent gusts of wind and surging sea waves as well as landslides and flooding.